 www.lrwp.org restores some the portage wetlands between the 3 rivers that were here when the pioneers first arrived.
 The portage was the only land barrier on shortest trade route using rivers between Quebec and New Orleans in 18th century North America.
 "Its project area encompasses 25,000 acres of land once known as the Great Marsh, in Allen and Huntington Counties, Indiana.
 When settlers first arrived in this area, they found a vast wetland complex teeming with wildlife.
 LRWP is working to restore what can be saved of this great and valuable ecosystem."

 At least eight Lustron houses were built in Fort Wayne.
 Between the years of 1948 and 1950, the Lustron Corporation produced porcelain- enameled steel, prefabricated houses in response to the post-World War II housing shortage in the United States.
 Despite being heavily funded by the federal government, inadequate start-up cost estimates, production and construction problems, and design deficiencies eventually resulted in the failure of the Lustron Corporation after producing just 2,680 houses.
 Approximately 187 of those were built in Indiana.
 Copied from April 18, 2018 Facebook post by ARCH ( Architecture and Community Heritage).
 Lustrons: Building an American Dream House by Aria Danaparamita at National Trust for Historic Preservation.
 Lustron Homes, the ‘50s prefabs that were ahead of their time 6 These steel-and-ceramic dwellings still stand, more than 60 years later by Patrick Sisson published October 10, 2016 on Curbed.com.
 Sometimes confused with Sears homes.
 They come with an assembly manual and a serial number.
 See Rebuilding a Prefab Home in the Indiana Dunes One family’s journey to resurrecting a mid-century Lustron for their vacation home.
 Posted on February 28, 2019 by Indiana Landmarks.
 An October 18, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook discussion listed some homes at:
+Archived and Closed group with over 20,000 members on Facebookdiscussion listed some homes at:

 - One on corner of Aboite Center Road and Rosewood Drive was disassembled for removal to Ohio?